Table of Contents

 Beside the More Actions button in the top right, you will see a button for Collect Payment.
 Click Collect Payment.

 When you click, Collect Payment a pop-up will appear that will prompt you to enter the details of the payment.

-Note: Choosing Jobber Payments will charge the client, whereas "credit card" will just make a record that you have collected a payment via credit card outside of Jobber.
-The credit card method is a good option if you are using a credit card provider that does not integrate with Jobber, but you still need to indicate that the client paid in Jobber.
-We have more information about collecting payments with Jobber Payments here.
+Note: Choosing Jobber Payments will charge the client, whereas the payment method for "credit card" will just make a record that you have collected a payment via credit card outside of Jobber.
+The credit card method is a good option if you are using a credit card provider that does not integrate with Jobber, but you still need to track that the client has paid and update the client's balance in Jobber.

 Once you save the payment, it will appear below the invoice total and you will see the payment amount removed from the invoice total.
 When your invoice is paid in full the invoice balance will be $0.00.

 Clicking on the text for Payment will open a pop-up that shows the details.